 Where to eat:

-- Ama Laxei — Home-cooked Greek, cash only
+- Ama Laxei — Home-cooked Greek food, cash only, portions that could feed a family

 Afternoon: Choose Your Focus#